-- Select the mode you wish to use during the day from Marked range drop-down box.
-1. - 2.
+- Select the mode you wish to use during the day from Marked range drop-down box. - 2.
 Select the mode you wish to use during the night from Unmarked range drop-down box. - Use the two slider buttons to set the Time ranges.

 To set the Marked range as the single mode of the device, select the complete time range.
 The text "Always" will appear after the Marked range menu.
+Click Set to apply the changes.

-4.4.9 Encoder Streams
+4.4.10 Encoder Streams